-Loveless spent the last two seasons at Division III Milliken University in Decatur, Ill., working with defensive backs in 2015 and wide receivers in 2016.
+Prior to Loveless returning to his alma mater, he spent two seasons at NCAA Division III Millikin University in Decatur, Ill., working with defensive backs in 2015 and wide receivers in 2016.
 He served as the team’s video coordinator and assistant recruiting coordinator during his time with the Big Blue.

 He developed an All-Conference receiver in Gerald Perry, who posted 60 catches for 828 yards and six touchdowns and led the league in receptions per game (7.0) and receiving yards per game (99.0) in conference games only last season.